yahyatamim/pyidw/README.md

 > Output: `RMSE: 1.401379`
 ---
 ## show_map()
 We have also implemented a raster visualization function named **show_map()**.
-This function incorporate easy map visualization with built-in color bar and coordinate tick marks.
-It take 4 parameters.
+This function incorporates easy map visualization with a built-in colour bar and coordinate tick marks.
+It takes 4 parameters.

  - ***input_raster=***  take raster file name as argument.
  - ***colormap=*** is an optional parameter which take [matplotlib colormaps](https://matplotlib.org/stable/tutorials/colors/colormaps.html)  parameter.
 By changing this, you can easily alter the looks of your map image.
- - ***image_size=*** is also an optional parameter with default value set to 1.5 which you can change to make your resulting image larger or smaller.
+ - ***image_size=*** is also an optional parameter with a default value set to 1.5 which you can change to make your resulting image larger or smaller.
- - The last parameter ***return_figure=*** is for those people who wish to alter the resulting image to their own likings. by default it set to false and **show_map()** function won't return anything other than showing the map on screen.
+ - The last parameter ***return_figure=*** is for those people who wish to alter the resulting image to their liking. by default it is set to false and **show_map()** function won't return anything other than showing the map on the screen.
 If set to true, then **show_map()** function will return figure, axes and color_bar to the user.
-We will see the detail example of this in next section.
+We will see a detailed example of this in the next section.

 Here is an example code of **show_map()** function.
 ```python